 Let’s say that you share an article from the Washington Post, or any other source.
 When someone reads your post and clicks your link, the user is taken to the article, and Sniply magically displays your ad at the bottom of the browser pane.

 Using this tool you create a link back to your website that looks like an ad.
 You can promote offers, ebooks, blog articles.
-Anything that might be valuable for your customers.
+Anything that might be valuable to your customers.

 Before writing your sniply you should prepare the following three components: